MohFahmi27/MohFahmi27/README.md

 Just little bit of introduction, I'm an Informatics student at the Institute Technology of Kalimantan, interested in Android Development, NLP, and Web Development.

-- :computer: I’m currently learning Django, Kotlin and Android Development.
+- I’m currently learning Django, Kotlin and Android Development.
-- 💬 I always get excited to learn something new.
 - Looking forward to have an internship soon.
 - Try to be consistent every single day.
+- Dealing with quarter life crisis sometime.

 <br>
 <p align="center">